Recent Updates

 Summary of Activities

-Chiquita’s December 2024 State of the Landfill Report is available here (en Español).
+Chiquita’s December 2024 State of the Landfill Report is available here (en Español) and Chiquita’s February 2025 Technical Addendum to the report is available here (en Español).
 This report provides a summary overview of the Elevated Temperature Landfill event that is occurring in a portion of the Landfill and the efforts Chiquita and its experts are taking to mitigate this event.
 This report includes data and information as of October 31, 2024 or Quarter Three of 2024.
 Chiquita intends to update this report periodically with more recent data, information, and analysis.

 The source of any odors coming from the Chiquita Canyon Landfill is an increase in the production of landfill gas (LFG) and liquids at the Landfill.
 This increase in LFG and liquids production is due to an abnormal biotic or abiotic process (also known as a landfill reaction) taking place deep within a lined, but older and, inactive portion of the Landfill waste mass.
 This reaction is not a fire or subsurface oxidation event within the waste mass, and is not related to current waste disposal operations at the Landfill.